hozuki/kawashima/README.md

 Beware that, if you want to integrate the library or any piece of code, **DO AT YOUR OWN RISK**.

+There is a C# P/Invoke wrapper for kawashima at [DereTore.HCA.Native](https://github.com/Hozuki/DereTore/tree/master/DereTore.HCA.Native).

 ------

 [Disclaimer](https://github.com/Hozuki/kawashima/tree/master/DISCLAIMER.md)